-- Consider the impact of mark-to-market accounting.
-Consider whether additional training or updates on application of mark-to-market accounting rules or other risk metrics would be useful for the audit committee members and the internal audit team. - Consider the impact of projected results on current and future compensation arrangements. - Consider the adequacy of reserves. - Consider any impairment issues. - Consider the impact of declines in the value of investment securities and pension plan assets. - Monitor changes to the accounting standards affecting the company generally and consider the impact of any such changes on covenant compliance.
-Note that some indentures provide that accounting principles are to be applied as in effect from time to time, while others fix the accounting principles at the date of issuance.
+• Consider the impact of mark-to-market accounting.
+Consider whether additional training or updates on application of mark-to-market accounting rules or other risk metrics would be useful for the audit committee members and the internal audit team.

+- Consider the impact of projected results on current and future compensation arrangements. - Consider the adequacy of reserves. - Consider any impairment issues. - Consider the impact of declines in the value of investment securities and pension plan assets. - Monitor changes to the accounting standards affecting the company generally.